ppei/tableViewDemo/README.md

 # tableViewDemo
-Demo of TableView usage
+Demo use of TableView created by Pei Pei

 -2 section table

 -check/uncheck rows

--save/retrieve configuration to/from device
+-save/retrieve configuration to/from device using NSUSERDefaults

 ------------------